sav-che/TL-2/Authors/Bokorny, Thomas {std. Bokorny}.md

-> [!cite] BHL link: this entry starts at [page 288](https://www.biodiversitylibrary.org/item/103859#page/298/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 288](https://www.biodiversitylibrary.org/page/33265485) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bokorny, Thomas (1856-1929), German (Bavarian, Franconian) plant physiologist, studied at the University of München, Dr. phil. ib.
 1882, lecturer at the University of Erlangen, habil.
-Erlangen 1888-1892, teacher of natural sciences at the Royal "Cadettencorps" in München 1892. (*Bokorny*).
+Erlangen 1888-1892, teacher of natural sciences at the Royal "Cadettencorps" in München 1892.
+**Abbreviated name**: *Bokorny*

 #### Herbarium and types